Lost in Beijing

 The inciting incident occurs at 12 minutes when At a company party, Ping Guo is sexually assaulted by her boss Dong while An Kun is involved with Dong's wife Lin Ping in another room.
 This violation shatters the status quo and sets the entire tragedy in motion..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Ping Guo and An Kun agree to a Faustian bargain: they will keep the baby and accept 200,000 yuan from Dong in exchange for giving him the child if it's his.
+This indicates the protagonist's commitment to Ping Guo and An Kun agree to a Faustian bargain: they will keep the baby and accept 200,000 yuan from Dong in exchange for giving him the child if it's his.
 Everyone enters a morally compromised new world driven by money., moving from reaction to action.

 The Collapse moment at 82 minutes (74% through) represents the emotional nadir.
 Here, Dong takes the baby by force, honoring the brutal contract.
 Ping Guo loses her child—a literal death of motherhood and the final destruction of her dignity and agency.
-Her worst fear is realized., reveals the protagonist at their lowest point.
+Her worst fear is realized., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 90 minutes initiates the final act resolution at 80% of the runtime.
 Ping Guo reaches a breaking point and decides she must reclaim some form of agency, even if it means destroying everything.
 She understands that in this corrupt system, no one wins—but she can still act., demonstrating the transformation achieved throughout the journey.